-On the spectra, label (as appropriate) the 137Cs and 60Co photo-peaks, the Barium X-ray, the Compton plateaus, and the Compton edge(s).
+On the spectra, label (as appropriate) the Cs and Co photo-peaks, the Barium X-ray, the Compton plateaus, and the Compton edge(s).
 Write the energy corresponding to each of these features next to the feature on the plot.
 Use the spectrum software to help with the energy measurements.
 Estimate your uncertainty in the peak position by trying to re-measure the peaks with the software.
 The Compton plateau should show up in your spectrum as a region of higher counting rate due to either electrons or photons in or near the most probable energy configurations, according to the theory of Compton scattering (remember that the detector measures photons or electrons equally well).

-Q2) Calculate the expected energy of each Compton edge from Compton Effect kinematics.

-Q3) Use the calculations to identify the Compton edges on the plots and label them according to the photo-peak from which they originate.
+Questions) Calculate the expected energy of each Compton edge from Compton Effect kinematics using the gamma ray energies from Cs and Co.
+Use the calculations to identify the Compton edges on the plots and label them according to the photo-peak from which they originate.
 Are they consistent?
+The Report We will not have official report for this lab.
+At the end of the lab, turn in the spectra you obtain from Cs and Co sources.
+Label the Barium X-ray (only for Cs), the Compton plateaus, and the Compton edge(s) on the spectra and answer the questions above in a separated sheet, indicating whether the obtained spectra agree with your calculations.
+Appendix 1: Decay schemes for Co and Cs